-It takes about a minute to make, and it’s just strong enough to make you feel the alcohol without putting you too far into tipsy territory.
+Either way, it takes about a minute to make, and it’s just strong enough to make you feel the alcohol without getting you too buzzed.

-It’s really just a Tom Collins with a bit more fruit added in, but it takes on a totally unique flavor that’s all its own.
+It’s really just a Tom Collins with a bit of fruit added in.
+But it takes on a totally unique flavor that’s all its own.

 19. Raspberry Mojito